ligolang/math-lib-cameligo/core/README.md

 # math-lib-core

-This repository provides a `Math` & `Utils` module which exports the following functions
+This repository provides a `Math` & `Utils` modules which export the following functions.

 `Math` module
 1. `isqrt`     - `nat -> nat`